dgulotta/cross2sheet/README.md

 Required software
 =================
 The code is written in Python 3.
 It is tested with version 3.4 but might also work with other versions.
-The following modules are used:
+The following packages are used:
-* cv2, numpy : image input
+* OpenCV 3 : image input
-* pyopenxl : xlsx output
+* OpenPyXL : xlsx output

+There is no PyPi package for OpenCV, so you will need to install it manually.

 The `tesseract` command line program can be used to read numbers in the grid, but in most cases it is better to have cross2sheet guess where the numbers go.